comagic/pg_test/README.rst

 Then run examples from **db_test** repository with command:

 .. code-block:: bash

+   # DB directory have to be pre-created
+   mkdir ../comagic_db
    db_test -u -t examples/ -d comagic:../comagic_db -h localhost -p 5432

 Where: